Echo545/SoilPercolation/README.md

 `libraries` contains the non-standard Arduino libraries used for easy access

-`testProgram` contains a number of simple programs used to help verify proper electrical setup and that the hardware components are correctly functioning
+`testPrograms` contains a number of simple programs used to help verify proper electrical setup and that the hardware components are correctly functioning

 `sd_card_contents` contains the entire contents of the SD card including libraries, html files, and the test log.